Hooks Configuration

 - System needs

-installed - Ensure Python can execute normally and access standard input
+python3installed - Ensure Python can execute normally and access standard input

 Specific Functions: